A legendary polar crossing in the footsteps of the giant Roald Amundsen

 We land at Cambridge Bay airport from Europe, then make our way to our hotel where the rest of the group is waiting for us.

-by private vehicle approximately 20 minutes Meals: breakfasts not included – lunches not included – dinners in hotel Accommodations: nights in hotel
+by private vehicle approximately 20 minutes Meals: breakfasts at leisure (not included) – lunches at leisure (not included) – dinners in hotel Accommodations: nights in hotel

 Day 3: Preparation day